SocksTheWolf/DeckConnectSite/_pages/home.md

 ---

-Why bother juggling multiple input devices, jerryrigging the {% glossary OSC protocol %} or hardcoding keyboard commands?
+Why bother juggling multiple input devices, jerry rigging the {% glossary OSC protocol %} or hardcoding keyboard commands?
 With DeckConnect you get fast, native integration.
 {: .quick-bottom }
 The power is _right under your fingertips_.
 {: .text-right}